PaddlePaddle/PaddleDetection/docs/GETTING_STARTED.md

                       --infer_img=demo/000000570688.jpg \
                       --output_dir=infer_output/ \
                       --draw_threshold=0.5 \
-                      -o weights=output/faster_rcnn_r50_1x/model_final
+                      -o weights=output/faster_rcnn_r50_1x/model_final \
+                      --use_tb=Ture
 ```

-The visualization files are saved in `output` by default, to specify a different
-path, simply add a `--output_dir=` flag.
+The visualization files are saved in `output` by default, to specify a different path, simply add a `--output_dir=` flag.
 `--draw_threshold` is an optional argument.
 Default is 0.5.
 Different thresholds will produce different results depending on the calculation of [NMS](https://ieeexplore.ieee.org/document/1699659).
 If users want to infer according to customized model path, `-o weights` can be set for specified path.
+`--use_tb` is an optional argument, if `--use_tb` is `True`, the tb-paddle will record data in directory,
+so users can see the results in Tensorboard.

 - Save inference model